PerfectlySoft/PerfectDocs/guide/sysProcess.md

 #endif
 ```

-## Executing a SysProcess command
+### Executing a SysProcess Command

-The following function `runProc` accepts a command, an array of arguments and optionally outputs the response from the command.
+The following function `runProc` accepts a command, an array of arguments, and optionally outputs the response from the command.

 ``` swift
 func runProc(cmd: String, args: [String], read: Bool = false) throws -> String? {